tisem-digital-marketing/2021-smwa/docs/social_rules.md

 We expect people to break the social rules from time to time.
 If you do, apologise and we'll move on.
-This means they’re different and totally separate from our [code of conduct](../conduct).
+This means the social rules are different and totally separate from our [code of conduct](../conduct).

 ## No well-actually’s